jeluard/happy/README.md

 * `:request-interceptors` the sequence of [interceptors](#interceptor) applied to a request
 * `:response-interceptors` the sequence of [interceptors](#interceptor) applied to a response

-Options can also be set globally (stored in `happy.core/default-options`) using `happy.core/swap-options!`, `happy.core/merge-options!` or `happy.core/set-default-client!`.
+Options can also be set globally (stored in `happy.core/default-options`) using `happy.core/swap-options!`, `happy.core/merge-options!` and `happy.core/set-default-client!`.

 ```clojure
 (ns my.app